 Sponsored Posts are where your product or service gets reviewed or detailed in the form of a blog post (or social media post) by an influencer or popular website for a fee.
-It is a form of native digital advertising where your brand is showcased in a natural way without disruptive ads.
+Sponsored posts are a form of native digital advertising where your brand is showcased in a natural way without disruptive ads.

 Sponsored posts have been around for years now and can be seen on blogs and social media platforms alike.